 - Controlling - makes all the decisions

-Raise awareness within your school, workplace, or group: If you belong to a school or organization that would benefit from this information, consider by inviting Waypoint to speak or distribute materials.
+Raise awareness within your school, workplace, or group: If you belong to a school or organization that would benefit from this information, consider inviting Waypoint to speak or distribute materials.
 This simple act can help make a difference in the lives of those experiencing abuse.
-Contact Brittany Appleton at 319.731.6118 for more information.
+Contact Jade Riley at 319.731.6118 for more information.

 Contact Waypoint for free, confidential services:

 If you or someone you know is experiencing any form of domestic or dating violence, Waypoint's Victim Advocates are available 24/7 through the Resource & Support Line at 800.208.0388.
 You deserve to be heard, and Waypoint is here to help.